syl20bnr/spacemacs-elpa-mirror/gnu/nhexl-mode-readme.txt

   In this minor mode, not only self-inserting keys overwrite existing text, but commands like `yank' and `kill-region' as well.

-Even though the Hex addresses displayed by this mode aren't actually part of the buffer's text (contrary to hexl-mode, for example), you can search them with Isearch.
+Even though the hex addresses displayed by this mode aren't actually part of the buffer's text (contrary to hexl-mode, for example), you can search them with Isearch.

+Known bugs:

+- When the buffer is displayed in several windows, the "cursor" in the hex area only reflects one of the window-points.
+Fixing this would be rather
+  painful:
+  - for every cursor, we need an extra overlay with the `window' property with its own `before-string'.
+  - because that overlay won't *replace* the normal overlay (the one without the `window' property), we will need to *remove* that overlay (lest we get 2 before-strings) and replace it with N overlays with a `window' property (for all N other windows that don't have their cursor on this line).
+  FWIW, the original `hexl-mode' has the same kind of problem.